prefix-dev/rattler-build/docs/internals.md

 Often, the most challenging aspect of building a package using `rattler-build` is making it relocatable.
-A relocatable package can be installed into any prefix, allowing it to be used outside of the environment in which it was built.
+A relocatable package can be installed into any prefix, allowing it to be used outside the environment in which it was built.
 This is in contrast to a non-relocatable package, which can only be utilized within its original build environment.